jfranciscosousa/jfranciscosousa.com/src/blog/posts/building-and-hosting-discord-bots.md

 ## Getting started

 Why Ruby?
 Well, no reason at all.
-Its just my favorite language at the moment of writing.
+It's just my favorite language at the moment of writing.
 Its also the language I have been using at work for these past few years.
 And, I find it's just so simple and easy to understand for people who use it sparingly.

 And why Heroku?
 It's a hosting platform that integrates with Github and automatically provides a CI/CD pipeline that continuously deploys your changes.
 This way you can make changes to your bot, commit that with `git` and your bot will just update itself on Heroku.
-We just need a little hack to make it work there, but will get to that.
+We just need a little hack to make it work there but will get to that.

 So some prerequisites: